Workshops and Special Programs

 Workshops are offered for students and alumni on a variety of topics.
 To register, or for more information, please contact the Office of Career Services at 375-2303, or e-mail firstname.lastname@example.org.
 All workshops take place in Career Services, Fowler House, unless otherwise noted.

-The Fall 2013 workshop schedule will be posted in the coming weeks.
+The Fall 2014workshop schedule will be announced in late summer 2014.
 Any of these workshop topics may be requested for presentation to groups, and we also have other topics available as well.
 Contact Career Services for more details.
 All times are p.m., and location is Fowler House, unless otherwise noted.
 Feel free, for regular workshops, to bring lunch, dinner or snacks to eat if you wish.

-2 Reservation for the Etiquette Dinner Workshop must be made no later than.....
-Those students on the college meal plan must pay a $5 refundable reservation fee, accepted only by cash or check in Career Services; non-meal-plan students must pay $8 for this workshop, and Maroon Card may be used for this purpose at the Cashier's desk in College hall, or cash or check may be used in Career Services
+2 Reservation for the Etiquette Dinner Workshop must be made no later than xxxx Students on the college meal plan must pay a $4 fee, while non-meal-plan students must pay $8 for this workshop.
+Maroon Card may be used for this purpose at the Cashier's desk in College hall, or cash or check may be used in Career Services.
+DEADLINE TO REGISTER IS FEBRUARY 10!!

 3 Contact Career Services to schedule an interview appointment for this event.